agera-air/agera/docs/input.md

 # Input

-`org.agera.input` currently provides handling of keyboard inputs.
+`org.agera.input` provides handling of keyboard inputs using a collection of actions.

 ## Example